About The Parade

 We have Active Duty Units from the Air Force Academy, Ft.
 Carson, Peterson & Schriever Air Force bases representing branches of the Air Force, Army and Navy regularly participate, as well as Canadian Units stationed in the Colorado Springs Area bases.

 The Colorado Springs Veterans Day Parade is entirely funded through donations from local businesses and individual contributors.
-It costs approximately $35,000 annually to host.
+It costs approximately $50,000 annually to host and those funds are received through monetary as well as in-kind donations.
 The parade board does not receive any funding through any government agency, and we do NOT charge veterans to participate; nor do we solicit funds from their organizations.
 We are an IRS approved 501c (3) nonprofit organization.